Œxclusive preview: Mona Cordes’ first fashion film ‘Cellusion’

-Shot in Canning Town, Cellusion, showcases eighteen complete character looks modelled on microorganisms and bacteria such as sea lilies, plankton and coral.
-Dancers flood the underpass and flow in synchronicity, accentuating the beauty and intricacies of nature.
+Shot in Canning Town, Cellusion presents eighteen complete character looks, modelled on microorganisms and bacteria such as sea lilies, plankton, and coral.
+Dancers flood the underpass, moving in synchrony to accentuate the beauty and intricacies of nature.

 So I found it very challenging until SET came into my life.
 They offered me a year-long sponsorship and a free studio space.
 I managed to get my energy back and crafted two full collections, which I presented at London Fashion Week in February 2022.
 These were on the physical schedule, accompanied by a dance performance.
 As a designer, this was a great achievement for me!

-Œ: Back in 2020, you were preparing to launch your online shop, which is now up and running.
+Back then, you were preparing to launch your online shop, which is now up and running.
 Congratulations!
 What challenges and rewards have you encountered along the way?

 I’m always learning new things, whether screen printing on larger scales, doing meterage or product imaginary work using Adobe Photoshop and Illustrator.
 I’ve been trying to focus on ensuring the best quality and challenging myself to be better at running my socials, but my primary focus is still to become more sustainable.

-Œ: Cellusion comprises 18 full-character looks.
-Could you tell us more about this?
+Cellusion comprises 18 full-character looks.
+Could you explain the concept behind these ‘full-character looks’?

 Without bacteria, the world would not exist as it is today.
 The networks are so strong, and different bacteria enable plants, animals and humans to breathe, grow and produce.
 The cycle goes on.
 The film showcases the collection I presented at London Fashion Week.
 Every look has one to two sister looks.